 - Go to the WordPress installation directory.
 It is by default inside Public_html (you will also see wp-admin and wp-content folder etc. which shows you are in the right place)

 - Find the wp-config file and open it.

 - Scroll down and find the following text

 - Now just paste the unique keys that you copied at the first step in place of the text shown in the above image.

 This security risk is normally encountered by beginners with a limited budget.
 A theme is the most imperative part of a website as it is the first thing your audience will see.
 The people who want to set up a website but don’t have enough money, sometimes use cracked themes so that they present their audience with a good looking appearance.

-A cracked theme may include a malicious code which can compromise your website security and so that jeopardize your success.
+A cracked theme may include a malicious code that can compromise your website security and so that jeopardize your success.

 So what I recommend?

-Well yes, your site appearance is a crucial element for your website success but don’t risk it using a cracked theme.
+Well yes, your site appearance is a crucial element for your website’s success but don’t risk it using a cracked theme.

 There are plentiful stunning free themes in case if you don’t have funds.
 Although a free theme may restrict you to do some certain customization but you will get pretty everything you needed.